filakhtov/gentoo-use-docs/sys-fs/cryptsetup.md

 This flag should only ever be toggled system-wide, because a LibreSSL and an OpenSSL libraries can't be installed at the same time.

-### luks1_default
-Pass the `--with-default-luks-format=LUKS2` (`LUKS1` if the flag is disabled) option to the configure script.
-Ensure that cryptsetup uses LUKS2 header format by default for all operations.

-It is recommended to disable this flag for any new installations, but it is necessary for backwards compatibility with old installs.

 ### nettle
 Pass the `--with-crypto_backend=nettle` option to the configure script.
 Use a Nettle library as a backend for an encryption and a decryption operations.
 This is a fastest backend according to benchmarks.
 It does not support `whirlpool` hash function.